Connect your devices and agents directly - no accounts, no cloud, no subscriptions.

 Run shurli invite to get a one-time code.
 Send it however you like - text, email, Signal, carrier pigeon.

 Run shurli join on your laptop.
 Both devices trust each other automatically.
-Access any service through the encrypted connection.
+Access any service through the encrypted tunnel.

 5G, hotel WiFi, corporate networks, double NAT - if your device has internet, Shurli finds a way through.
 Tested on the networks that block everything.